Milet (singer)

-Milet (片仮名:ミレイ, Hepburn:Mirei, phonics:Mee-ray-ee) is a Japanese singer signed to SMEJ.
+Milet (ミレイ, Mirei) is a Japanese singer, songwriter, and actress.
 She made her major debut in 2019 with Inside You EP.
 The EP peaked at number 16 on the Oricon Albums Chart.
 After releasing five EPs, she released first studio album Eyes in 2020.
-The album hit number one on both Oricon and Japan's Billboard chart, certified Gold by the Recording Industry Association of Japan for sales of 100,000.
+The album hit number one on both Oricon and Japan's Billboard chart, certified gold by the Recording Industry Association of Japan for sales of 100,000.

 Career

 Milet is a Tokyo-based Japanese singer-songwriter.
 She started her career in 2018.

 On March 6, 2019, her first live show, Milet Special Show Case @Billboard-Live Tokyo, was held at Billboard Live Tokyo.
 In that same year, several of her songs were featured in various media.
-Her songs "Us" and "Again and Again" were used as the openings for Japanese TV dramas Gisou Furin and Joker x Face respectively, while her songs "Drown", and "Prover"/"Tell me" were used as the second ending for the anime adaptation of Vinland Saga and the second ending of anime series Fate/Grand Order - Absolute Demonic Front: Babylonia, respectively.
+Her songs "Us" and "Again and Again" were used as the openings for Japanese TV dramas Gisou Furin and Joker x Face respectively, while her songs "Drown", and "Prover"/"Tell me" were used as the second ending theme for the anime series adaptation of Vinland Saga and Fate/Grand Order – Absolute Demonic Front: Babylonia, respectively.

 On June 3, 2020, Milet released her debut album Eyes, which hit number one on Oricon Albums Chart.
 She collaborated on the album with guitarist Toru of One OK Rock and Man with a Mission member Kamikaze Boy.

 Starting from October 4, 2020, Milet became a DJ host for the radio series Music Freaks, streaming every Sunday from 22:00 to 24:00 (JST) on the Osaka radio station FM802 from a studio in Minami-morimachi.
 The radio broadcasts are stated to last one year.

 Her single "Ordinary Days" was used as the ending theme for the live-action drama adaptation of Police in a Pod, which aired from July 7 to September 15, 2021.

 On November 12, 2020, the song "Who I Am" premiered on YouTube and was subsequently featured as the title track of her sixth mini-album, which released on December 2, 2020.
 "Who I Am" and the song "The Hardest" were both respectively used as the opening and ending themes of the Japanese television drama Shichinin no Hisho.